 For the medieval marked reenactment event that we were a part of this weekend, I was asked to make some lunch for the group.
 I knew were were about eight adults and a gaggle of children, so I wanted to make something in advance that was easy to eat and would feed a bunch of people.
 A have wanted to make some kind of hand pie for a while, so this seemed like a good opportunity.

-I found this recipe in one of my mom’s 1980’s recipe books and I had to try it out!
+I found this for three clover cakes recipe in one of my mom’s 1980’s recipe books.
+I had never seen anything like them before, so I had to try it out!
 It turned out to be a rather tasty small cake or large cookie – I am not sure which is the better word.
-It was found in a Christmas cookbook but I do not know it as a Christmas cookie, so I think you could bake it at any time of the year.
+It was found in a Christmas cookbook, but I do not know it as a Christmas cookie, so I think you could bake it at any time of the year.
 I am baking them for the a larp event.

 Lutendranck was the first historic spiced wine I tasted.
 Lutendranck is a medieval sweetened and spiced white wine that was typically enjoyed cold.
 The name means lute drink – or as my boyfriend calls it “gitar wine”.
 It is sweet and spiced and totally yummy.
 The batch I made last week started tasting kind of like good mead and now tastes very spiced but still totally delicious.